Will Smith Preview, Player Props: Dodgers vs. Marlins

-Will Smith -- with an on-base percentage of .289 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with Sandy Alcantara on the mound, on August 18 at 10:10 PM ET.
+Will Smith -- with an on-base percentage of .289 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with Eury Perez on the mound, on August 19 at 3:00 PM ET.

 Will Smith Game Info & Props vs. the Marlins